- Our Community

 - Non-Member Fee: $250

-Includes marking grave site and coordination with the funeral home regarding cemetery preparation for burial.
+Includes marking grave site and coordination with the funeral home (or others) regarding cemetery

 - Member Fee: $150